jonathansillito/open-source-project-course/README.md

-# Open source Project Course
+# Open Source Project Course

 The goals of this course are to help students develop a better resume (or portfolio of work), connect professionally and develop important software engineering skills.
 Each student will choose an open source project to contribute to, improving their technical depth in an area of interest to them.
 We hope this course will help students stand out, find a job, and thrive in their careers.

 ## Learning outcomes

-These learning outcomes are motivated by the mission of the software engineering emphasis: *"We develop Christlike leaders in software engineering who bless others by being creative, collaborative, capable, and curious."* And by the aims of a BYU education: *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."* At a high level we hope that students will be able to:
+These learning outcomes are motivated by the mission of the software engineering emphasis: *"We develop Christlike leaders in software engineering who bless others by being creative, collaborative, capable, and curious."* And by the aims of a BYU education: *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."* At a high level, we hope that students will be able to:

 > Apply engineering skills to make meaningful, quality contributions, following appropriate processes